-ARGOR has established a company-wide communication mechanism to promote broad-based employee participation and risk identification to management.
+Heraeus has established a company-wide communication mechanism to promote broad-based employee participation and risk identification to management.

-We have implemented the Grievance Policy which is accessible to any interested party, in person or anonymously, to voice concerns regarding the circumstances of precious metals extraction, trade, handling and export in a conflict-affected or high-risk area: https://argor.adorator.io/wp-content/uploads/2021/07/Grievance-and-Whistleblowing-Policy.pdf .
+We have implemented the Grievance Policy, which is accessible to any interested party, in person or anonymously, to voice concerns regarding the circumstances of precious metals extraction, trade, handling and export in a conflict-affected or high-risk area:

 Reports can be made via different methods: by phone, e-mail, by post and face to face.

 In addition to the measures already in place such as trainings, portal posts and presentations during management meetings, we constantly enhance our processes and organization.
-In 2022, we focused on a stronger engagement with our parent and sister companies to profit from all staff experience.
+In 2022, we focused on a stronger engagement with our affiliate companies to profit from all staff experience.
 Furthermore, management oversight was strengthened beyond the legal entity CEOs to a Heraeus Precious Metals (HPM) Group level.
-Here, quarterly meetings of the sourcing committee with HPM-CEO, CFO, Compliance, Business Line Heads and local CEOs foster discussions, decisions and awareness of risk assessments, processes and organization.
+Here, quarterly meetings of the sourcing committee with HPM-CEO, CFO, Compliance, Business Line Heads, and local CEOs foster discussions, decisions and awareness of risk assessments, processes, and organization.

-In 2022 ARGOR did not receive grievances through the proposed reporting channels.
+In 2022 Heraeus did not receive grievances through the proposed reporting channels.